nibl/obsidian-pouch-publisher/INSTALL_BRAT.md

 # Quick Start - Beta Testing with BRAT

+## Important Note
+**This guide was mainly written by an LLM (an AI) so there may be inconsistencies.** Please report any weirdness in the GitHub Issues section.

+---

 This guide explains how to install the Pouch Publisher plugin for beta testing using the BRAT (Beta Reviewers Auto-update Tester) plugin.

 ## What is BRAT?